Baltimore General Attractions

 PHONE: 410-675-6751

-WEBSITE: http://www.fellspoint.us
+WEBSITE: https://www.fellspoint.us

 Canton

-DESCRIPTION: This historic and scenic district centered around O’Donnell Square, southeast of Fells Point, and home to many renovated 19th century houses, bars, restaurants, galleries, a distinctive library, Canton Waterfront Park, DuBurns Soccer Arena, Korean War Memorial, old industrial buildings re-imagined as dramatic office space.
+DESCRIPTION: This historic and scenic district centered around O’Donnell Square, southeast of Fells Point, and home to many renovated 19th-century houses, bars, restaurants, galleries, a distinctive library, Canton Waterfront Park, DuBurns Soccer Arena, Korean War Memorial, old industrial buildings re-imagined as dramatic office space.
 Bars and restaurants along Boston Street are the most interesting to visit.

 ADMISSION: free